-[section 87A inserted by section 3 of Act 22 of 2018]
+[section 87A inserted by section 3 of Act 22 of 2018 and repealed by section 1 of Act 9 of 2022]

 88. Interest on certain moneys in guardian's fund

 (1) Subject to the provisions of subsections (2) and (3), interest calculated on a monthly basis at the rate per annum determined from time to time by the Minister, with the concurrence of the Minister responsible for finance and compounded annually at the thirty first day of March, shall be allowed on each Namibia Dollar of the principal of every sum of money received by the Master for account of any minor, person under curatorship, deceased estate, mentally ill person, unborn heir or any person having an interest therein or a usufructuary, fiduciary or fideicommissary nature.